Bluevipe21/fillingTank_controlSystem/README.md

 # Filling tank - model made in MATLAB

-The model used for this implementation in MATLAB is based in the flow through a pipe and two valves.
-One valve control de input flow and the other valve only close and open to increase/decrease the height of liquid inside the tank.
-When the two valves are working there is an accumulation of liquid inside the tank, that can be expressed as the following equation:
+The MATLAB implementation used in this study is based on a model of fluid flow through a pipe and two valves.
+One valve controls the input flow, while the other valve regulates the height of the liquid in the tank by opening or closing.
+When both valves are in operation, liquid accumulates in the tank, and this can be expressed mathematically as follows:

 $Q_{in} - Q_{out} = accumulation$

-But the accumulation can be expressed as the volume of liquid that is changing through time due the two valves working.
-The change in time is because not always the valves are open or close.
+However, the accumulation of liquid can also be expressed as the volume of liquid that changes over time due to the operation of the two valves.
+The change in time occurs because the valves are not always open or closed.

 $accumulation = \frac{\Delta V}{dt}$

-If we use a tank, whose cross-sectional area is constant, we can write the volume as the product between the area and the height of the tank.
-But in this case the height will change so the result will be:
+If we consider a tank with a constant cross-sectional area, we can write the volume as the product of the area and the height of the tank.
+However, in this case, the height changes, and the result is:

 $\Delta V = A * dh$

-The output flow can be rewritten as the driving force in charge of push the output flow.
-This equation is:
+The output flow can be expressed as the driving force that pushes the liquid out of the tank.
+This force can be calculated using the following equation:

 $Q_{out} = \frac{\rho g h}{R}$

-where R is the resistance from the valve used to discharge the tank.
-The value of the resistance can be obtained using the equation of Darcy-Weisbach.
+where R is the resistance of the valve used to discharge the tank.
+The value of the resistance can be determined using the Darcy-Weisbach equation:

 $\Delta P = Lf\frac{\rho}{2}\frac{v^{2}}{2}$